Amherst's strong second half gives Lancers victory over LCA in teams' season opener

-AMHERST — Shouts bounced off the walls in the hallway next to the gym at Amherst County High School late Thursday evening.
+Shouts bounced off the walls in the hallway next to the gym at Amherst County High School last Thursday evening.
 These were sounds of jubilation amid an otherwise quiet atmosphere inside the sparsely populated building.

 “It was amazing,” said Amherst senior Brett Waugh, the team’s leading scorer.